 - Vsauce- Michael Stevens’ channel, he has some mind-blowing videos about space.

-- ISRO Video Gallery: Learn about most compelling space missions in the history of space explorations by Indian Space Research Organisation.
+- ISRO: Learn about the most compelling space missions in the history of space explorations by the Indian Space Research Organisation.

-- ESA: European Space Agency has to offer some really interesting space videos, amazing space stories and time lapses shots, plus you can download those videos from the links given below easily.
+- ESA: European Space Agency has offered some really interesting space videos, amazing space stories and time-lapse shots, plus you can download those videos from the links given below easily.